 Breastfeeding is serious business.
-Another tiny humans depends completely on you for their vitamins, minerals and overall nourishment.
-If you’re not eating well – then baby isn’t eating well.
-If you’re not getting enough vitamin A, baby isn’t getting enough vitamin A. And yes, of course it’s best to get your vitamins and minerals from food and that should absolutely be the top priority when it comes to healthy breastmilk, but let’s face it.
-Eating the amount of vitamins and mineral necessary to obtain an optimal amount for you AND baby is freakin’ tough.
+Another tiny human is depending completely on you for their vitamins, minerals and overall nourishment.
+If you’re not eating well – then the baby isn’t eating well.
+If you’re not getting enough vitamin A, the baby isn’t getting enough vitamin A. And yes, of course, it’s best to get your vitamins and minerals from food and that should absolutely be the top priority when it comes to healthy breastmilk, but let’s face it.
+Eating the number of vitamins and minerals necessary to obtain an optimal amount for you AND baby is freakin’ tough.
 It’s really hard.
 I am a nutritionist and it’s even hard for me.

 In light of that, it’s still important to eat well and supplement.
 You cannot out-supplement a bad diet.
 A bad diet is just that and no amount of vitamins is going to change that.
 Eating well is the foundation, mamas.
 Get on board.
 You’ll lose the baby weight, feel better and be feeding your little one the best breastmilk you have to offer.

 What does a day of healthy eating for a breastfeeding mama look like?
 I’ll give you an example.